Mino/MinoDB/README.md

 ##Plugins
 MinoDB is designed to be extended with plugins.
-In fact, most of the out-of-the-box functionality is implemented as distinct plugins, which are added by default.
+In fact, most of the out-of-the-box functionality is separated into distinct plugins, which are added by default.
 Default plugins include:
 * AdminServer - server used for plugin configuration
 * ApiServer - server that exposes MinoDB calls as an API
 * BrowserServer - server that is used for viewing and modifying the data.
 Accessible on ```http://<SERVER_URL>/<MINO_PATH>/browser/``` (i.e. ```http://localhost:5002/mino/browser/```).